omarbenkaddour/omarbenkaddour/README.md

 # Hi, I'm Omar

-I'm a data-driven finance student at Wharton with a passion for quantitative research, macroeconomics, and data science.
-I specialize in building models that extract insight from complex datasets.
+I'm a data-driven finance student at Wharton with an interest in macro,

 ## Featured Projects